-The results of the assessment of the core cost cap cost of the scheme are summarised on this page.
-If both this and the economic cost cap cost of the scheme breach the cost cap corridor in the same direction, this would result in a requirement for DENI to consult on rectifying the breach.
-This rectification would be through changes to benefits or member contribution rates and would impact on the Employer Contribution Rate.
+The results of the assessments of the core and economic cost cap costs of the scheme are summarised on this page.
+Their values are assessed to identify whether both breach the cost cap corridor in the same direction.
+This would result in a requirement for Scottish Ministers to consult on rectifying the breach through changes to benefits or member contribution rates.
+Any such changes would impact on the Employer Contribution Rate.

-Core cost cap of scheme
+Core cost cap cost